I think chickens make great pets for families, especially kids, if it's a first-time farm animal.

 I'm not concerned about egg production, and I don't look for meat birds.

-In this post, I'll share my top three favorites for family pets, along with a list of chicken breeds I currently own.
+In this post, I'll share my top three favorites for family pets, along with a list of breeds I currently own.

 FARM DUST AND PAINT is reader-supported.
 When you click and purchase through links or images on this page, I may earn an affiliate commission at no extra cost to you.
 Learn More.